SoftwareHeritage/swh-environment/docker/README.md

 - overrides the swh-storage service to activate the kafka direct writer on swh.journal.objects prefixed topics using thw swh.storage.master ID,
-- overrides the swh-web service to make it use the replica instead of the master storage,
+- overrides the swh-web service to make it use the mirror instead of the master storage,
-- starts a db for the replica,
+- starts a db for the mirror,
 - starts a storage service based on this db,
-- starts a replayer service that runs the process that listen to kafka to keeps the replica in sync.
+- starts a replayer service that runs the process that listen to kafka to keeps the mirror in sync.

-When using it, you will have a setup in which the master storage is used by workers and most other services, whereas the storage replica will be used to by the web application and should be kept in sync with the master storage by kafka.
+When using it, you will have a setup in which the master storage is used by workers and most other services, whereas the storage mirror will be used to by the web application and should be kept in sync with the master storage by kafka.